We should all celebrate today, although it should be called National Clean Out Your Refrigerator Day today.

 The beautifully lyrical, Les Enfants du Paradis, opened in the US on this date.

 This involved building the largest studio set in the then history of French cinema - the quarter mile of street frontage, reproduced in scrupulous detail, representing the Boulevard du Crime, the theater district of Paris in the 1830s and 40s.
-This would have been a daunting prospect at the best of times but in Vichy France, when all artisans, transport, materials, costumes and film stock were all in short supply - that this film was made during the height of WWII in Paris is amazing.
+This would have been a daunting prospect at the best of times but in Vichy France, when all artisans, transport, materials, costumes and film stock were all in short supply, it was a miraculous achievement.

 Today in History: